bmewburn/vscode-intelephense/client/README.md

 Welcome to Intelephense!

-A high performance and feature rich PHP language server implemented in typescript offering:
+A high performance and feature rich PHP language server implemented in typescript.
+This extension offers:

 * Fast fuzzy matching completion provider (Intellisense) offering suggestions found from within the workspace and from 11000+ built-in PHP symbols with associated documentation (PDO etc).
 * Signature help for workspace and built-in constructors, methods, and functions.